wp-plugins/s2member-secure-file-browser/readme.txt

 * `access-s2member-level3` directory for level #3 and more users
 * `access-s2member-level4` directory for level #4 and more users
 * `access-s2member-ccap-*` custom capabilities directories for according users
-* any directory for all users
+* any directory for all users in read only (unable to download)

+All these featured folders can be located anywhere and they can be used several times.

 Clicking on a file will launch the download according to the s2member files access control.

+Please use the shortcode generator in the *Dashboard > s2Member Menu > Secure File Browser* to generate complex values.

 **Available shortcode options**